-During the year under review your Company has signed a Master Lease Agreement and four Aircraft Specific Lease Agreement (ASLA) with M/s Vertical Aviation No.1 Limited (an Ireland based leasing company) and one helicopter has been delivered to the Company in the month of August, 2021.
-Three more helicopters expected to be delivered in November 2021.
+During the year under review your Company has signed two Aircraft Specific Lease Agreement (ASLA) with M/s Vertical Aviation No.1 Limited (an Ireland based leasing company) in addition to four ASLAs signed during the previous year.
+Two helicopters have been delivered to the Company in the months of August, 2021 and March, 2022 respectively.
+Three more helicopters were delivered in the months of May and August, 2022.